 Although the U.S. has ballooned its military budget along with its war games in the Pacific to contain China, the resurgence of China will mean tragedy to the U.S.’s hegemonic designs.
 According to Thucydides, countries go to war when their respective strategies, to exercise their power for their national interests or to fulfill their chauvinistic fantasies, become misaligned with the expectations that are brewing in their domestic arena.

 He stressed that harmonized sentiments in domestic politics would help countries tread carefully in their foreign affairs.
 However, both China and the U.S. are facing tremendous pressures in their domestic environments; since China has seen resistance against its authoritarian rule in its east coast and rural hinterland, it becomes obvious for the nations getting dragged into taking emotional and miscalculated steps.
 But as the world has shifted to virtual reality, a lot has changed.

 In this novel scene, economics and technology have taken over politics and the conventional military world.
 The digital skirmishes, intelligence activities, sabotage, cyber warfare, and other virtual hot points have appeared on the world spectrum, which will be potential flag points for two economic titans to go to war.
 It is not a doomsday scenario but these unprecedented developments will shove the two economic giants to war.

-In these contemporary times, both, China and the U.S., expect world leaders to choose sides.
+In these contemporary times, both, China and the U.S. expect world leaders to choose sides.
 Mismanagement on both sides will receive unmanageable repercussions.
-Hence this imminent global power shift requires great skills on both sides to avoid any conflagration because if the careful path is not adopted immediately, results will, nonetheless, be like Doomsday.
+Hence this imminent global power shift requires great skills on both sides to avoid any conflagration because if the careful path is not adopted immediately, the results will, nonetheless, be like Doomsday.

 If you want to submit your articles and/or research papers, please check the Submissions page.